Scorpio and its galactic and Universal connections

 Al Niyat of Scorpio is linking Antares and the head of Scorpio, marked by Dschuba.
 Astrologically Al Niyat literally links the heart and the brain.
 Often we decide to live one or the other, whereas mastery would actually be to live both in harmonic resonance.

 Antares of Scorpio: is associated with Archangel Uriel and was called the Watcher of the West.
-Antares marks the heart of the Scorpion - just a little south of the ecliptic at around 14°45'.
+Antares marks the heart of the Scorpion at around 14°45' sidereal Scorpio and a little south of the ecliptic.

 In modern angelology, Uriel is identified variously as a seraph, cherub, regent of the sun, flame of God, angel of the divine presence, presider over Tartarus (hell), archangel of salvation, and, in later scriptures, identified with Phanuel ("face of God").
 He is often depicted carrying a book or a papyrus scroll representing wisdom.
 Uriel is a patron of the arts. (ref.
 Wikipedia).
-The term "Watcher of the West" comes from the time when the equinoxes were in the Taurus-Scorpio area which started around 6000 years ago.
+The term "Watcher of the West" comes from the time when the equinoxes were in the Taurus-Scorpio area which started around 6000 years ago - yet, one can look at this also in a galactic way - Scorpio is west of the galactic center and is connected to it with its sting.

 The later parts of Scorpio are mainly influenced by Ophiuchus with his brightest star "Ras Alhague" and in the South the Galaxy-Supercluster called "the great Attractor" which is of big gravitational energy.

 Astrologically in this later degrees, we're asked for further refinement and self-mastery.
-We have now gained the wisdom needed to do though - we need to rise our undealt emotions and attachments (represented by the tail and sting of the Scorpion) into awareness and consciously "slay it" in the meaning of giving it the "space" of experience but taking the poison and gravitational pull out, towards the unknown realms of the hidden possibilities awaiting for discovery....
+We have now gained the wisdom needed to do though - we need to rise our undealt emotions and attachments (represented by the tail and sting of the Scorpion) into awareness and consciously "alchemizing" it, giving it the "space" of experience but taking the poison and gravitational pull out, towards the unknown realms of the hidden possibilities awaiting for discovery....

 Picture taken by my Friend

-Barry M. Ion Australia and New Zealand - his website with many other stunning pictures and films:
+Barry M. Ion Australia and New Zealand - his facebook page with many other stunning pictures and films:

 The great Attractor